2Dark: Gameplay

 Gameplay is intended to be simplistic and accessible to casual gamers.
 The player can pick up items by walking into them.
 Stealth plays a large role in the gameplay, and the player can stay in the dark and tread quietly to hide their location.
 Enemies can be alerted by sounds that the player makes.
 Supplies are constricted, so it will benefit the player if they collect various items.
 The player will need to rescue children, who will move slowly and be susceptible to danger.
 The children are in intricate levels, which you will need to find them in, and escape.
 Left alone too long, the kids will start to cry and move, which will end up putting everyone in danger.

 Development

-2Dark was funded on Ulule on November 21, 2014.
+2Dark was funded on the Ulule crowdfunding platform on November 21, 2014, raising €33,928 on a goal of €30,000.

 On October 26, 2015, a trailer of 2Dark was published.
 It was confirmed that the game was being developed by a new French studio called Gloomywood, which initially consisted of four people, with Frédérick Raynal directing.
 The beta was made available to buy for €20.

 The game was featured at E3 2015 and at the Game Developers Conference 2016.

 On March 11, 2016, Gloomywood confirmed that 2Dark would be released on consoles in addition to PC.

-After 2Darks release, people saw that the game was protected with the DRM Denuvo.
-During the Ulule campaign, Gloomywood promised that the game was going to be DRM free.
-Moreover, this means that Linux and Mac versions that were planned will never be released.
-As of April 19, 2017, six days after having been cracked by CPY, Denuvo has been removed from 2Dark.
+During the game's Ulule campaign, Gloomywood promised that the game would be released without digital rights management (DRM) protection.
+When the game was released, however, it contained the Denuvo DRM software.
+Shortly after the game's release, the DRM protection was cracked by the CPY warez group, and the developers subsequently removed Denuvo.

+The crowdfunding campaign had also said versions for Linux and Mac were being developed, but versions for these platforms have not been released.